vuejs/vue-cli/docs/config/README.md

 `vue-cli-service` exposes the `inspect` command for inspecting the resolved webpack config.
 The global `vue` binary also provides the `inspect` command, and it simply proxies to `vue-cli-service inspect` in your project.

+The command will print the resolved webpack config to stdout, which also contains hints on how to access rules and plugins via chaining.

-The command prints to stdout by default, so you can redirect that into a file for easier inspection:
+You can redirect the output into a file for easier inspection:

 ``` bash
 vue inspect > output.js